 On That Note

 Trainers have been around for more than 100 years and they won’t be going anywhere soon.
 This summer is yours so be bold in your shoe choices!
-Clean designs, simple colours and athletic brands are all in for 2017.
-Your shoes say a lot about you, more than you might think.
-It’s important to get the balance right with your shoes and your outfit.
-If in need of help, refer back to this handy little guide.
+Clean designs, simple colours and athletic brands are all in for your trainer wardrobe.
+Your shoes say a lot about you – even more than you might think – so it’s important to get the balance right.